msalsbery/OpenSeadragonImagingHelper/README.md

 Additionally, there's an example of syncing an SVG overlay for annotation support.

-All the sample code is in [demo/scripts/viewmodel.js](http://msalsbery.github.io/openseadragonimaginghelper/scripts/viewmodel.js).
+All the sample code is in [demo/scripts/viewmodel.js](http://msalsbery.github.io/openseadragon-imaging/demo/scripts/viewmodel.js).

 ### Notes

-FInished the port to OpenSeadragon!

 ### In the works...

-1) More to come....
+1) Better multi-image support